Adityaxd/Slack_PRD_Bot/README.md

             - Plain TXT via safe UTF-8 decode

-        **User-Friendly Messaging**: Any errors encountered during parsing or ticket creation are caught and reported back into the original Slack thread with clear guidance.
+        User-Friendly Messaging: Any errors encountered during parsing or ticket creation are caught and reported back into the original Slack thread with clear guidance.
 ```

 ---